-In general, always use the latest version of lmadmin, lmgrd, lmutil, and lmtools, all of which are available from www.revenera.com, to exploit the enhancements available in the most recent versions of FlexNet Licensing.
+In general, always use the latest version of Imadmin, Imgrd, Imutil, and Imtools, all of which are available from www.revenera.com, to exploit the enhancements available in the most recent versions of FlexNet Licensing.
 However, some enhancements require a vendor daemon built with a newer version of FlexNet Publisher, and yet others require a FlexEnabled application built with a newer version of FlexNet Publisher.
 Contact your software publisher for the latest version of their vendor daemon.